-The Family Nurse Practitioner (FNP) program is designed to prepare professional registered nurses for Advanced Practice Registered Nurse (APRN) roles as culturally competent primary care providers of clients, families and communities.
-Course and clinical work emphasize the care of adult, pediatric and geriatric patients and their families.
-Post Bachelor of Science in Nursing (BSN) students enrolled in the program will be required to take 47 credit hours with 585 hours of clinical experiences.
-Students possessing an MSN may receive credit for up to 9 hours but will still need 585 clinical hours.
+The Family Nurse Practitioner (FNP) program is designed to prepare professional registered nurses for the Advanced Practice Registered Nurse (APRN) role as a culturally competent primary care provider of individuals, families, and communities.
+Didactic and clinical experiences emphasize the care of individuals across the lifespan and their families.
+Post Bachelor of Science in Nursing (BSN) students enrolled in the MSN FNP and Post Master's Certificate will be required to take 47 credit hours with 585 hours of clinical experiences.
+Students possessing a Master of Science in Nursing (MSN) may receive credit for up to 9 credit hours for any of the following courses: NURS 5503 Credit may be awarded for Advanced Pathophysiology Across the Lifespan, NURS 6620 Advanced Health Assessment, NURS 6640 Advanced Pharmacology, and NURS 6671 Advanced Practice Nursing Roles in Society.
+The completion of a total of 585 clinical hours is required.

-The program is a committed champion to the training of a diverse workforce that reflects the population of Georgia.
+The program is committed to championing the education of a diverse workforce that reflects the population of Georgia.
 Combining rigorous coursework with hands on clinical experience, students learn to collaboratively manage acute and chronic conditions as well as provide excellent community-based primary care to diverse, underserved, and vulnerable populations.

 The curriculum has been developed to meet current national standards.
-Graduates of the FNP program are eligible to sit for national certification by the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).
+Graduates of the MSN FNP program and Post Master's Certificate program are eligible to sit for the national certification examination offered by the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).